konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 The VDDK init image path is required to add a VMware source provider:

 1. Download the VMware Virtual Disk Development Kit (VDDK)
-2. uild a VDDK image.
+2. Build a VDDK image.
 3. Push the VDDK image to the image registry.

 > **Important:** Storing the VDDK image in a public registry might violate the VMware license terms.